jpierel14/snsed/README.md

 __SUMMARY__

-Extrapolate SED up to H and K bands, allowing user to define V-H and V-K. Extrapolation is improvement upon previous method in that it chooses a linear slope such that the integration of the H (V) band will correspond to the user-defined V-H (V-K).
+Extrapolate SED up to J, H and K bands, allowing user to define V-J, V-H and/or V-K. Extrapolation is improvement upon previous method in that it chooses a linear slope such that the integration of the J (H,K) band will correspond to the user-defined V-J (V-H,V-K).
+The script assumes that the defined color is in ABmag, but Vega can be defined using the --vega flag (see below).

 __SETUP__